ArsThaumaturgis/Panda3DTutorial.io/tutorial/tut_lesson05.markdown

 We're going to use the task-manager to run an update loop, calling a method named "update".

 {% highlight python %}
-# In your import statements:
-from direct.task import Task
-{% endhighlight %}

-{% highlight python %}
 # In the "__init__" method:
 self.updateTask = taskMgr.add(self.update, "update")
 {% endhighlight %}